 1Auckland Bioengineering Institute, University of Auckland, Auckland, NZ, 2 Department of Radiology, Mayo Clinic, Minnesota, US.

+Also need to include Auckland City Hospital collabarators who provided the IPF data (any funding?)

 Introduction

 Idiopathic pulmonary fibrosis (IPF) is the most aggressive and frequently form of idiopathic interstitial pneumonias.
 It is a chronic and life-threatening disease of unknown cause, and occurs primarily in middle-aged and elderly adults.
 Progression of IPF is variable between individuals and unpredictable with few tissue-level biomarkers for progression identified.
-We propose a CT based classification analysis of IPF lung disease as a step toward a robust and consistent IPF assessment and diagnosis system.
-We aim to analyze and characterize IPF tissue abnormalities over time using quantitative methods.
+No established quantitative tools exist to assess rate of decline in IPF.
+The aim of this work is to integrate information from volume controlled imaging with standard pulmonary function tests using a predictive computational model under the hypothesis that tissue abnormalities analysed on volumetric CT are not on their own sufficient to explain increased lung stiffness and decreases in DLCO seen in IPF.

 Method

+To cover:

+Structure based models of IPF patients

+Comparison of density against CALIPER classifications

+Mapping data to consistent computaional model

+Simulation of ventilation distribution and DLCO.

 Tissue regions in HRCT images from 8 patients with IPF were quantitatively analysed and compared with 30 normal elderly subjects.
 IPF tissue was classified using CALIPER (Computer-Aided Lung Informatics for Pathology Evaluation and Ratings) software.
 The classified data were mapped to a statistical shape model, which allows consistent comparison between different patients or within one patient over time.
 Tissue density, tissue volume, spatial distribution of abnormalities changes over time were analyzed using the classified mapped data.
 A principal component analysis (PCA) was applied to assess lung shape variation between cohorts.